cordierben/Lab3_Mobile_App_Sec_Dev/README.md

 •	“DatabaseManager”, which is the class to manage the database and perform operations onto it (select, insert, update, …), and encrypt and decrypt data.

+Every time you leave the app, the app closes for security reasons.

 **Authenticate the user**